mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Disk (Data)

-It's a bit too early to judge disks, so check back in about five years to see how I'm liking them, but so far, so good.
+It's a bit too early to judge disks, so check back in about five years to see how I'm liking them.
+So far, so good.

-My biggest worry was that they'd be too noisy, but I never hear them at all.
-The only time I heard them was while running the performance benchmarks.
-And not during reads or writes, interestingly, but when I was deleting files between tests.
+My biggest worry was that the disks would be too noisy, but I never hear them at all.
+The only time I've heard them was while running the performance benchmarks.
+Interestingly, they were noisiest not during reads or writes but when I was deleting files between tests.

 ### Power supply unit (PSU)

 After seeing that the system idles at 60 W, I'm wondering if I should have put more effort into a lower-capacity power supply.
-500 W is over twice the capacity I need, so maybe I could have reduced my server's power usage with a PSU in the 300-400 W range.
+500 W is more than double capacity I need, so maybe I could have reduced my server's idle power draw with a PSU in the 300-400 W range.

 ### Disk (OS)

 The Kingston A400 is working fine.
-TrueNAS puts such a minimal load on the OS disk that there isn't much for it to do, but it's been fine.
+TrueNAS puts such a minimal load on the OS disk that there isn't much for it to do.
 It has 90 GB free, so I could have used an even smaller drive.

 There's almost zero disk activity in TrueNAS' reporting.
 There's a tiny I/O read every week as part of some scheduled task, but that's it.